miladsade96/plea/README.md

   * Search petition by title, slug, description and owner
   * Petition goal: the number of signatures if it has been reached, petition will be considered as a successful one
   * Delete petition by its owner or admin user
-  * Profanity check in petitions after their creation and automatically deletion if there is a profanity by background processes

 * Signature:
   * Creating signature for a petition which is unverified by default